OpenGridForum/DFDL/calls/2022/2022-10-06_DFDL-WG-Call.md

 | 2021-10-14 | Mike has created GitHub issue https://github.com/OpenGridForum/DFDL/issues/26.
 | 2022-02-24 | Mike to look back through emails for more information.
 | 2022-08-11 | No further progress
+| 2022-10-06 | Mike to update the issue with the specific language and affected section(s)

 | 325 | Submit OGF DFDL 1.0 to ISO for adoption as an ISO standard (Mike, Steve) |
 | --- | --- |